JetBrains/Qodana/topics/shl-labels.md

 # Labels

-This section describes labels that you can use to better explore %premlite% resources.
+This section describes labels that you can use to better explore and monitor %premlite% resources.
 Information about Docker labels is available on the [Docker](https://docs.docker.com/engine/manage-resources/labels/) website.